Ms E Charnock - Subject Leader - Maths

 For Key Stage 3 we aim to set a minimum of thirty minutes of homework per week.

-In both Key Stages there is a strong emphasis on good written methods and presentation to communicate their understanding and mastery of skills.
+In both Key Stages, there is a strong emphasis on good written methods and presentation to communicate understanding and mastery of skills.

 Mathematics is divided into the main topics: Number, Algebra, Geometry and Statistics.
 Problem solving and real life context is an integral part of all topic areas.

-All students are tested regularly in order to assess their progress.
-Termly tests usually involve a problem solving and a basic skills paper.
+In Year 7, students are set on arrival, based on their Key Stage 2 Maths SATS data and reassessed in the first half term using our in house calculations test.
+Students are tested regularly throughout Key Stage 3 in order to assess their progress.
+Tests usually involve a problem solving and a basic skills paper.
 These tests are conducted in classrooms.

-Each year group will sit full examinations towards the end of the academic year; this is March for Year 9 and April for Years 7 and 8.
-Students will have three examination papers; one problem solving non-calculator paper, one problem solving calculator paper and one basic skills non calculator paper.
+Each year group will sit full examinations towards the end of the academic year; this is March/April (Easter) for Years 7, 8 and 9.
+Students will have three examination papers; one problem solving non-calculator paper, one problem solving calculator paper and one basic skills in arithmetic and algebra non calculator paper.

 Mastery of Skills at KS3: